A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Discussions

 \section{Discussions}

 This paper presents a semiparametric extension of the PM-CDM proposed by \cite{ShangEtAl_AoAS2021} and further develops a sieve-based estimator for model estimation and a stochastic optimization method for its computation.
-Simulation studies and two real data examples demonstrate that the proposed model is more flexible than its parametric counterpart, which yields better fits to the data.
-In particular, the second simulation study and the application to PROMIS data suggest that the proposed model is identifiable under an exploratory setting when there is no prior knowledge about the $\mathbf{Q}$-matrix of the item-attribute relationship, which substantially expands the scope of PM-CDMs in terms of their application.
+Simulation studies and two real data examples demonstrate that the proposed model is more flexible than its parametric counterpart and yields better fits to the data.
+In particular, Simulation Study II and the application to PROMIS data suggest that the GaPM-CDM is identifiable in exploratory settings with no prior knowledge of the \textbf{Q}-matrix of the item-attribute relationship, thereby substantially expanding the scope of PM-CDMs in their applications.